ImScheinox/doa/README.md

   <img src="https://github.com/user-attachments/assets/444d5bf1-bee3-43ef-ba02-59ef3f8a0f47" width="300">
 </p>

+The Base, Dark and Darker themes each contain all the colours shown here.
+The base variant also includes the base version of Dark and Darker.

 ## Installing the theme

 The theme can be activated in <code>Settings → Apperance → User Theme</code> <strong>(you need to reload the themes or restart the client for it to show up)</strong>